OmidEsmailbeig/terraform-examples/README.md

-# My first Terraform repo
+# Terraform Examples

 Copyright &copy; 2022 Omid Esmailbeig <omid.delta96@gmail.com>

-My first terraform repo for provisioning nginx using kubernetes_pod resource.
+This repo is created for myself to learn Terraform by examples so you can find different examples here.

+Please don't hesitate to contribute.